Squatting in Australia

 Squatting in Australia usually refers to a person who is not the owner, taking possession of land or an empty house.
 In 19th century Australian history, a squatter was a settler who occupied a large tract of Aboriginal land in order to graze livestock.
 At first this was done illegally, later under licence from the Crown.

 In more recent times, there have been squats in the major cities such as Canberra, Melbourne and Sydney.
 It would be possible in theory for squatters to be charged with criminal trespass under the Inclosed Lands Protection Act, but squatters are simply evicted when they are discovered.
 As in England and Wales and also the United States, adverse possession exists in Australian law, although it is rarely used by squatters.
 This means that if a squatter lives uninterruptedly in a property for over 12 years (15 in South Australia and Victoria) and against the wishes of the owner, the ownership of the property can be claimed by the squatter.

 Squattocracy

-In the 19th century, the British government claimed to own all of Australia and tried to control land ownership, ignoring Aboriginal and Torres Strait Islander sovereignty.
+In the 19th century, the British government claimed to own all of Australia and tried to control land ownership, ignoring Aboriginal and Torres Strait Islander peoples.
 Farmers of livestock (some of them ex-convicts) claimed land for themselves and thus were known as squatters – the phenomenon is referred to in the song Waltzing Matilda.
 Maps of pastoral lands were also known as squatting maps.
 The successful farmers became wealthy and powerful, setting up empires which extend into the present in some cases.

+Squatting runs

+The Atlas Maps of N. South Wales, Queensland, New Zealand, Victoria and South Australia by William Owen was published in Melbourne in 1869.
+It provides the earliest preserved record of squatting runs in the colonies of eastern Australia and New Zealand.
+These maps also provide placenames for small 19th century settlements that had vanished.
+The New South Wales map includes the Riverine District with Squatting Runs.
+The colonial administration rejected squatting in 1833 but only with regards to trespass on Crown land.
+The Imperial Waste Lands Act 1846, known as Earl Grey's Act, established additional countries that had the status of intermediate districts and 15 squatting districts in which squatting runs could be taken up.
+The Waste Lands Repeal Act 1855 transferred the administration of land policy from the British Government to the colonies.
+In the 1840s squatters traveled along the Murrumbidgee route, which had been documented by the explorers Thomas Mitchell and Charles Sturt, in search for suitable lands.